 1.1.
-The International Film Award “East – West.
-Golden Arch” is a prize for film achievements given to the best films produced in the countries of Eastern Europe and Western Asia.
+The International Film Award "East – West.
+The Golden Arch" is granted for achievements in cinematography to the authors of the best films produced in the countries of Eastern Europe and Western Asia.

-Building interaction between national film industries of the countries of the abovementioned region
+• Developing the ties between national film industries in the countries of the above region;

-Promoting the best national films to the international film markets
+• Promoting the best films of national film industries in the world film markets;

-Increasing spectators’ interest in the films from Eastern Europe and Western Asia
+• Enhancing the audience interest in the film industry of Eastern Europe and Western Asia;

 1.5.
-The Award is given annually to the creators of films released within one calendar year prior to the competition (with possible exceptions for countries where films are not released annually).
+The prize is awarded annually to the authors of films released over the year (with possible exceptions for countries where films are not released annually).

 2. Order of the competition

 2.4.
-During the second round of voting, each Jury member may select no more than one candidate in each nomination.
-The second round runs from March 15 to March 25, 2019, with the results of the voting forwarded to the Counting committee.
+When voting in the second round, each Jury member may choose no more than one nominee in each nomination.
+The second round will be held on July 5 to 16.
+To summarize the voting, the second-round results will be transferred to the Counting board.

 3. The Counting committee